 Costa Rica is a relatively prosperous Central American country with a developing tourist industry and a reasonably good standard of living.
 Although this is a country with huge potential for economic growth, however, there is always a need for extra assistance at the many kindergartens and day care centres.

 Volunteering abroad on a Care Project in Costa Rica

-Most of our voluntary Care placements are based in and around the city of Heredia, although some placements are located in the capital city, San Jose.
+Our voluntary Care projects are based in and around the city of Heredia.
 The placements are spread throughout the towns and you will normally travel to your placement by bus, although some placements may be within walking distance.

 The majority of our Care placements are in day care centres and kindergartens, with ages ranging from just a few months old to thirteen years old.
 The number of children and local staff varies from centre to centre but there is always a great deal you can do to contribute to the care and support of the children at your Care placement.

 You can help with day-to-day practical tasks and important life skills, ensuring that the young children are ready for the day, have been fed, as well as assisting with basic education such as teaching numbers and the alphabet.
 You might also help with reading, writing and arithmetic.
 Volunteers often also assist the local staff with tasks such as serving food, washing up and cleaning, which are essential to the daily running of the care centres.